gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/sales-order/reports.md

+---
+description: Learn about order reports are manages in HotWax Commerce
+---

 # Order Sync Assurance Reports

 These reports play a crucial role in ensuring order synchronization across Shopify, HotWax, and NetSuite.